Simple Summer Plum Cake Recipe

-Here’s the world’s most simple cake, especially for you my friends.
-I know you’re busy and I know you love cake.
-(I like to imagine this is how cakes used to be made before Kitchen Aids’, before 9 different types of sugar, before freeze dried fruits and all the other uber fancy things that have invaded our baking.)
+Here’s the world’s most simple cake, especially for you my friends – I know you’re busy and I know you love cake.

-• Make up cinnamon sugar topping, by mixing 2 Tblspns of raw sugar with 2 tspns of cinnamon.
-Keep aside in a bowl.
+• Mix a cinnamon sugar topping together in a small bowl: 2 Tblspns of raw sugar + 2 tspns of cinnamon.

-150g of your favourite flour (replace some flour with ground almonds and/or a couple of tablespoons of coconut)
+150g of your favourite flour.
+Its nice to substitute some of the flour with ground almonds

 120g melted butter